How to Register

 Newly Admitted Undergraduate Students

-- Freshmen, Transfer, and Readmission students will register during an advising conference.
+- Freshmen, Transfer, and Readmission students will register during an orientation.

-- Non-Degree students are not required to attend an advising conference, but may do so if they wish.
-If you chose not to attend an advising conference, refer to the information in your acceptance letter for registration dates.
+- Non-Degree students are not required to attend an orientation, but may do so if they wish.
+If you chose not to attend an orientation, refer to the information in your acceptance letter for registration dates.